melvinraju/MacPi_Mirror/README.md

 ### **Mac Setup (10 mins)**
+1. **Save the Repo Folder Locally**:
+   - Save the MacPi Mirror repo folder in your desired location (the folder must contain `screen_capture.py`).
+Note down the file path.

-1. **Install Required Libraries**:
+2. **Install Required Libraries**:

     Open terminal on mac and enter the following command:
      ```bash
      pip3 install pillow mss
      ```

-3. **Save the Repo Folder Locally**:
-   - Save the MacPi Mirror repo folder in your desired location (the folder must contain `screen_capture.py`).
-Note down the file path.

-4. Open a terminal on the Mac and navigate to the location of the `screen_capture.py` script.
+3. Open a terminal on the Mac and navigate to the location of the `screen_capture.py` script.
-5. Adjust the following script with the configuration guide below and run in terminal:
+4. Adjust the following script with the configuration guide below and run in terminal:
    ```bash
    python3 screen_capture.py --host raspberrypi  --top 120 --left 1480 --width 242 --height 242 --target-width 240 --target-height 240 --framerate 100 --quality 100 --rotation 0
    ```